 So you are at the point where you are wondering if you should get new tent stakes and you want to know what the benefits are.
 Well there’s quite a few reasons, but here are some of the main reasons:

-- Sand or Beach Camping – The tent stakes that come with your tent just simply wont secure your tent properly in the sand.
+- Sand or Beach Camping – The stakes that come with your tent just simply wont secure your tent properly in the sand.
 If you are going to be camping on a beach or sand quite often, you need to consider special tent stakes for sand.
 They are quite different than your standard tent stakes.
-Our favorite tent stakes for sand are the Neso Ground Screw Stakes.
 They are designed to be screwed in to the deeper, hard packed layers of sand to keep your tent secure even in high coastal winds.
 Check out our Best Tent Stakes for Sand post for more info.

 - Rocky Ground – Rocky ground presents different challenges, but still more of a challenge than cheap steel stakes can put up with.
 Tent stakes for rocky ground need to be extremely durable since you might hammer them into submerged rocks while you are trying to secure your tent.
 But if you can’t secure your tent with tent stakes you might end up securing your tent without stakes

 - High Winds – High winds can create issues while you are camping pretty much anywhere.
-The tent stakes that come with your tent aren’t normally designed with the extra holding power it takes to keep your tent from blowing away.
+The tent stakes that come with most tents aren’t normally designed with the extra holding power it takes to stop your tent blowing away.
 Luckily, there are some great options tent stakes for high winds that work well it a lot of different terrains.

 If you overall just want a high quality and more durable tent stakes, there’s options for that too.
 We’ve assembled a list of our the best tent stakes with the top overall performers, and we have even researched how to make your own wooden tent stakes if you find yourself in a pickle.
 If you camp frequently and in varying soil conditions, it’s worth considering picking out an affordable stake.
 Something small and inexpensive can make a big difference on your future adventures!